Finding a Job in Hong Kong

 • The resume to be used is up-to-date and references are tailored to suit the job being sought.
 These matters should reassure the hiring manager that the prospective employee right skills for the role.
 It is common to be asked to submit a photograph with the resume.

-• Those are not on a dependent visa will need to find an employer to sponsor them so that they will be allowed to work in Hong Kong legally.
+• Those who are not on a dependent visa will need to find an employer to sponsor them so that they will be allowed to work in Hong Kong legally.

 • All of the prospective employee’s official documents including birth certificates, personal identification, and university transcripts can be accessed at any time.
-Locally-based employers will likely ask for these; thus, original copies are usually required to be provided.
+Locally based employers will likely ask for these; thus, original copies are usually required to be provided.

 Ways to Ease the Job Search in Hong Kong